Our instructors have diverse backgrounds ranging from computer science to biology, physics to chemistry, paleontology to engineering.

 Our most consistent feedback from parents is how amazing the staff is.

 Because the success of our classes depends on quality staff, each instructor is hired personally by the ownership team, completing an essay application, reference checks, in-person interview, and full background clearance.

 Introducing..the team that will inspire their inner scientist, engineer or curious mind.

-Curriculum Director and Developer
+Curriculum Director and Instructor

 Victoria is an experienced grade school teacher from the UK, having gained her Postgraduate Certificate of Education from the University of Cambridge.
 With a bachelor’s degree in Environmental Studies and masters in Geography, her focus is on interdisciplinary, applied sciences, and sustainability.
 She is passionate about developing students’ critical-thinking skills, confidence, and independence, as well as encouraging girls in STEM fields.

 Josue has a degree in Physics from California State Polytechnic University, Pomona.
 He was also a personal tutor before joining the STEM World team, helping students of all ages better understand math and physics.
 Through one-on-one tutoring, he developed techniques that help him properly convey abstract concepts in a clear, concise manner.
 He understands that math and physics aren’t everyone’s favorite, which is why he strives to make learning fun and engaging for his students.